fyrfli/frontendmentor-challenges/profile-card/README.md

 ---

 I also had more trouble with the background images than I expected and looking at some other solutions, I am realising how much I don't know.

-### Continued development

-I wish I had had the confidence to try this out using box layout.
-And maybe I will try that technique once I am done getting the design right.
-If I do, I'll post that up on my local gitlab.

 ### Useful resources